Bayesian inference on Cox regression models using catalytic prior distributions: Introduction

-Through simulation studies, we demonstrate that our proposed estimation methods outperform the classical maximum partial likelihood estimation in the challenging situations where the sample size is not sufficiently large relative to the dimension of covariates.
+Through simulation studies, we demonstrate that our proposed estimation methods outperform the classical maximum partial likelihood estimation in challenging situations where the sample size is not sufficiently large relative to the dimension of covariates.
 Furthermore, their performance is comparable and sometimes superior to existing regularized methods.

-The remainder of the paper is structured as follows.
-In Section~\ref{sec:review_Methodology}, we briefly review the catalytic prior and the Cox model.
-In Section~\ref{sec:Methodology}, we introduce the construction of Cox catalytic priors for Cox models and propose two estimation methods based on these priors.
-We establish some theoretical guarantees for the proposed priors and estimators in Section~\ref{sec:theory}.
-The numerical performance of our proposed methods is examined via simulations in Section~\ref{sec:simulation}.
-In Section~\ref{sec:real_data}, we apply these methods to a real-world dataset.
+The paper is organized as follows.
+Section~\ref{sec:review_Methodology} reviews the catalytic prior and the Cox model.
+In Section~\ref{sec:Methodology}, we introduce Cox catalytic priors and propose two associated estimators.
+Section~\ref{sec:theory} presents the theoretical guarantees for these priors and estimators.
+We evaluate the numerical performance of our methods through simulations in Section~\ref{sec:simulation} and apply them to a real-world dataset in Section~\ref{sec:real_data}.
 Finally, Section~\ref{sec:discussion} concludes the article with a discussion.